shermanleejm/dsaid_data_eng_test/section1/readme.md

 This python file will need to be kept running inside of the server that contains the dataset files.
 The file is a blocking file and will continue to run regardless of environment (e.g. linux, windows, OSX) as long as python and required packages are installed.
 I chose this over cron as I was unsure of the environment this would be run in.

 Steps to install dependecies are below.

+## Assumptions

+If the price is less than 100, the `above_100` field will be empty

 ## Dependencies